aegiacometti/netor/docs/how_to_install.rst

 Restart the computer for this change to take effect.

-15. SaltStack master and minion configuration files:
+15. Salt master and minion configuration files:

 For your reference you can find clean samples at ``/user/local/etc/saltstack``